isabella232/sign-integrations.en/help/workday/quick-start.md

 ### Example: Distribute documents {#example-distribute-documents}

-Introduced in Workday 30, the Mass Distribute Documents or Tasks task can be used to send a single document to a large group (&lt;20K) of individual signers.
+Introduced in [!DNT Workday] 30, the Mass Distribute Documents or Tasks task can be used to send a single document to a large group (&lt;20K) of individual signers.
 It is limited to a single signature per document.
-Creation of a distribution is performed by accessing the ‘Create Distribute Documents or Tasks’ action from the search bar.
+Creation of a distribution is performed by accessing the ‘[!UICONTROL Create Distribute Documents or Tasks]’ action from the search bar.

 Example: Send an employee equity choice form to all managers with Global Modern Services.
 You can further filter it to individual managers, if desired.